A

 Budget

-Expectations of Sales, Costs (or Expenses) and Profit for a future fiscal period (month, quarter, year).
+A Budget is the expectations of Sales, Costs & Expenses and Profit for a future fiscal period (month, quarter, year).

 This is definitely a What do you mean by that? term.
 Many people use it to mean ‘the amount of money they are allowed to spend’, meaning only ‘their’ costs/expenses portion of the actual budget.